Nasi Lemak and 4 Other Malaysian Food Recipes that You Should Know

 - Finally, serve the onion and garlic sauce over the warm rice, and top with peanuts, fried anchovies, sliced cucumbers, and eggs.

 If you’re not up to making any of these yourself, then find the best restaurants near you, and earn RM 3.00 cashback when you book on Eatigo through Shopback.
+Keep a lookout for Eatigo vouchers to enjoy further discounts!

 - Malaysian Food Culture that Shows We’re Truly Malaysian